handsomecode/UnityBuildKit/README.md

 ```

 ## Usage
+### To generate a new project
-1. Create a top-level folder that will contain all information about the Xcode and Unity projects and navigate to that folder.  (_Note: By default, the name of this folder will be the name of the Xcode and Unity projects._)
+1. Create a top-level folder and navigate to it.
+This folder will contain all information about the Xcode and Unity projects.  (_Note: By default, the name of this folder will be the name of the Xcode and Unity projects._)
 ```
 mkdir ExampleProject
 cd ExampleProject